-Applications are to be submitted electronically as a pdf or Word document.
-There should be oneinch margins on all four paper edges and use of a standard 12 pt font, such as Times New Roman.
-On the first page, include the title "NSBRI-RFA-08-01 Team Leadership Application" and the name of the team(s) that you are applying to lead.
+Applications are to be submitted electronically as a PDF or Word document.
+There should be one-inch margins on all four paper edges and use of a standard 12-point font, such as Times New Roman.
+On the first page, include the title "NSBRI-RFA-12-01 Team Leadership Application" and the name of the team(s) that you are applying to lead.
 Include your name on all pages of the document.

-Divide the document into four sections labeled according to the following questions:
+Divide the document into seven sections labeled according to the following questions: